Updated August 21st, 2018

 You may have a dull routine, but think of how you have used it to make you more productive.
 For example, you may put everything you need to do on your calendar to stay organized and even schedule short breaks to help you stay fresh and energized.
 Think about your work strategy.
 Anything that encourages and motivates you throughout the day would be considered strategic in helping you be successful.

 If you are working in sales, your attention to detail will help others who are much more focused on the big picture.
 Communication skills are an absolute necessity.
 Listening skills will also take you far.
 Being flexible is also important.
 Make a list of your most significant strengths and then think about how you would apply each one in a group setting.
 You will make the team at Under Armour stronger by merely being on it!
-Here is an answer example: "I will make your team stronger by bringing an immense amount of enthusiasm to what I do every day.
+Example #1: "I will make your team stronger by bringing an immense amount of enthusiasm to what I do every day.
 I will offer a friendly face to your customers and be a reliable team member that encourages others.
 Not to mention, I am great with sales and upselling, Currently the top sales rep in my organization, I plan to bring that level of achievement to work with me at Under Armour."10.
 Tell me about your education.
 Think of your top three accomplishments from your most recent education.
 You may have overcome a learning disability or learned to work successfully in groups with people who are different from you.
 Whether you graduated with honors or skid by and barely graduated, take some time to write down the accomplishments of which you are most proud.
 Be proud of your achievements, big and small.
 Talk about the ones that display your strengths and that you think the interviewer would find impressive.
-Here is an answer example: "I tried on a few different majors when I was in college because of my diverse interests.
+Example #1: "I tried on a few different majors when I was in college because of my diverse interests.
 I worked hard at everything from journalism to marketing and learned that I have great attention to detail and work well with others.
 My group project for my final in global marketing received high praise not just from my professor but my class.
 We were even asked to present to the marketing department faculty at the end of the semester!"11.
 Tell me about yourself.
 Although this question can seem overwhelming, this is a great time to share a few basic facts that will help the interviewer get to know you and spark their interest.
 You can share a few accomplishments from your education or professional life.
 You can even talk about some of your interests outside of work that makes you stand out.
 To finish it off, sharing a goal you have for the next five years will show off your ambition and determination.

 Keep in mind, the best problem-solvers stay confident, open and ask the right questions.
 If you solved the problem of a crucial missing document, talk about how you persevered and worked quickly, retracing your steps.
 Staying positive will help you to get through it, and it will also preserve the essential relationships that can be involved when there is a conflict in your professional life.
 No finger pointing!